-These Greek Salad Bowls with Spiced Lamb Burgers are full of bold flavors, such as feta cheese, Kalamata olives, garlicky yogurt dressing, and spiced lamb burgers!
+This recipe for Greek Salad Bowls with Spiced Lamb Burgers is full of bold flavors, such as feta cheese, Kalamata olives, garlicky yogurt dressing, and spiced lamb burgers!

 I’ve been to visit Mike at work at the Pentagon a couple times now.

 As cool as it is to get a private tour of the DOD’s HQ from my hubby, my favorite part is always lunch.

 There’s this place that has what I think might be my favorite gyro salad ever.
 Double meat, triple onion, and lots of tzatziki is just how I like it, and the lady making my salad never as much as bats an eye when I order.
 Either she’s just a really patient person or I’m the least of the freakishly strange orders she gets.

 I found myself craving that salad the other day, and my Greek Salad Bowls with Spiced Lamb Burgers happened.
 These salad bowls are full of bold flavors and different textures to keep it exciting.
 The lamb burgers are a wink and a nod to gyros, but if lamb isn’t your thing, ground beef will work fine too.

 The dressing I use is yogurt-based but different from tzatziki sauce.
 You can use tzatziki if you want, or just do a lemon juice/olive oil mix to keep it simple.

 You can add a grain to the bowl if you like (brown rice or quinoa would be yummy), but I kept it low-carb with just the veggies.
 For a paleo version, omit the feta and yogurt-based dressing and use your favorite paleo salad dressing (or oil/vinegar combo) instead.